J-Rebs/Everyone-Here/readme.md

 ## Have feedback for me?
 Feel free to send me an email at jr4162@columbia.edu or find me on [LinkedIn](https://www.linkedin.com/in/joe-rebagliati-4ab7a488/).

+Refer to issues for current bugs being resolved.

 ## Video Guide